alverena/documentation/user_guide/activities_add_attachment.rst

 - Delete the attachment: |IcDelete|
 - Get to the edit form of the attachment: |IcEdit|

-You can also add the attachment to emails related to the record.
+You can also :ref:`add the attachment <user-guide-activities-emails-add-attachment>` to emails related to the record.